 Impact of Satellite Observations on NWP: This lesson covers how satellite data inform numerical weather prediction models.
 From a basic overview of how satellite data is assimilated to how a new instrument's data might get into a model.

 Introduction to Tropical Meteorology, 2nd Edition, Chapter 2: Remote Sensing: This chapter focuses on remote sensing—the primary method of observing weather and climate across the global tropics.
 We will explore how remote sensing is used and examine the types of information that it provides over formerly data-void regions.
 This module is also available in Spanish.

-Monitoring the Climate System with Satellites: This 2-hour module describes the unique role that environmental satellites play in monitoring the Essential Climate Variables (ECVs) that are key for measuring the climate system.
+Monitoring the Climate System with Satellites: This two-hour module describes the unique role that environmental satellites play in monitoring the essential climate variables (ECVs) that are key for measuring the climate system.

 Multispectral Satellite Applications: Monitoring the Wildland Fire Cycle, 2nd Edition: This lesson describes current and future satellite sensors and products used for monitoring the fire cycle.
 Product information is presented in the context of the fire lifecycle: from assessing the pre- and post-fire environment to detecting and monitoring active fires, smoke, and aerosols.
 This updated version of the lesson includes new information on GOES-R fire-related applications.